terryyin/lizard/README.md

 The presence of 'fun' in the stack should trigger the nested end condition, calling self.statemachine_return() and then transitioning to _state_global.
 This covers the condition if token == '.' or token == ',' and checks the inner condition if len(self.context.stacked_functions) > 1 and self.context.stacked_functions[-1].name == 'fun'.

-test_state_nested_end_with_comma:
-Similar setup as the previous test but feeds the ',' token.
-This test ensures that the nested end condition is checked for ',' as well, covering both possible tokens in the condition if token == '.' or token == ','.

-test_state_nested_end_no_fun:
-Sets up the state machine to be in _state_nested_end.
-Pushes a function named 'not_fun' onto the stack. feeds the '.' token to the state machine.
-This test ensures that if the stacked function's name is not 'fun', the state transitions back to _state_global without calling self.statemachine_return().
-This covers the case where the inner condition if self.context.stacked_functions[-1].name == 'fun' is not met.

-test_state_nested_end_with_no_stacked_functions:
-Sets up the state machine to be in _state_nested_end without any functions on the stack.
-Feeds the '.' token to the state machine.
-This test ensures that if there are no stacked functions, the state transitions back to _state_global.
-This covers the case where the condition if len(self.context.stacked_functions) > 1 is not met.

 ## Kristóf Földházi